Jump to navigation

 Individuals' course of study should be determined in consultation with students’ home department advisers and the Director of Graduate Affairs in African American Studies.
 Certificate requirements include:

 AAS 500, The African American Intellectual Tradition, is the core graduate course in African American Studies.
 This interdisciplinary seminar introduces students to the African-American intellectual tradition and to black thought from the African diaspora.
 Reading across disciplines and genres, the seminar engages a broad set of topics and themes, including: race, racial formation and racism; slavery; empire; religion, social movements, and cultural representation.
 Particular attention is paid to issues of gender and class as well as race.
 The course presupposes a familiarity with issues in African American Studies.

 (Note: Under certain extenuating circumstances, students may petition the Director of Graduate Affairs to substitute HIS 577/AAS 577: Readings in African American History for AAS 500).

 In addition to AAS 500, students are required to complete two other courses in the Humanities or Social Sciences.
-These should be courses (a) whose contents are judged to be devoted primarily to the study of race; or African American studies; or (b) for which they write research papers devoted to race; or (c) which are independent study topics tailored to the student’s interests in race or African American studies; or (c) which are independent study topics tailored to the student’s interests in race or African American studies.
+These should be courses (a) whose contents are judged to be devoted primarily to African American Studies or to the study of race more broadly; or (b) for which they write research papers devoted to race; or (c) which are independent study topics tailored to the student’s interests in race or African American studies.
 Students should consult with the DGS regarding the relevance of their course work to the AAS certificate.